Earn an MBA in Project Management

 “This degree will not only prepare you to carry a project management certification but it provides you the business acumen to put those project skills to work with any industry and any project model environment,” said Gina Cravedi '18, SNHU’s director of student experience operations, an MBA graduate and certified Project Management Professional (PMP).

-- Project cost estimator: Project cost estimators gather and analyze data to estimate the amount of time, money, materials and labor needed for a project.
-They work to ensure a project is completed on time and within budget.
+Gather and analyze data to estimate the amount of time, money, materials and labor needed to keep a project on time and within budget.

 Not sure you want to work as a project manager?
 The skills gained in a project management MBA can help you develop key leadership and career skills that enhance any business management position.

-Earning an MBA in Project Management gave Dara Edge '15 new tools to support her career in social media.
-As a social media community manager for SNHU, Edge manages engagement on the university’s social media channels and works with teams from across the organization to analyze community engagement data.
+Earning an MBA in Project Management gave Dara Edge '15 new tools to support her career.
+During her time as a social media community manager, Edge managed engagement on her employer's social media channels and worked with teams from across the organization to analyze community engagement data.

 Edge said her MBA program helped develop the strong critical analysis and communication skills needed for this role.

-Start Your Journey Towards an Online Project Management Degree
+Start Your Journey Toward an Online Project Management Degree

 Why SNHU for Your MBA in Project Management